PowerBook G4: Quality issues

 The 1.67 GHz model may suffer from manufacturing or design defects in its display.
 Initial reports pointed to this only being a problem with type M9689 17" PowerBooks introduced in Q2 2005, but then this problem was also seen in displays replaced by Apple Service Providers in this period (e.g. because of the bright spots issue).
 The devices were the last 17" models shipped with the matte 1440×900 pixel low-resolution display.
 After many months of usage, the displays may show permanently shining lines of various colors stretching vertically across the LCD.
 Often this will start with one-pixel-wide vertical lines being "stuck" in an "always-on" mode.
 Various sites have been set up documenting this issue.

-On May 20, 2005, Apple recalled 12-inch iBook G4, and 12- and 15-inch PowerBook G4 batteries (model number A1061, first 5 characters HQ441 – HQ507 for the iBook, model # A1079, serial # 3X446 – 3X510 for 12" PowerBook, model # A1078, serial # 3X446 – 3X509.)
-They were recalled due to short-circuiting which caused overheating and explosion.
-The batteries were made by LG Chemical, in Taiwan and China.
-Apple has since removed the recall from its website.